·

 Vietnam Travel Budget

 My general budget for the month was $1,500 USD, and luckily I stayed well under that even after going on so many group tours and buying Western food.
+I’m a cozy budget traveler, so while I spend a bit more to feel more comfortable when I travel, if you’re a shoestring or luxury traveler you can definitely adjust for your own style of spending.

 During my trip, I visited Hanoi, Ha Giang, Ninh Binh (Tam Coc), Hue, Hoi An, Da Lat, and Ho Chi Minh City (Saigon).

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Total: $1,221 or $45 per day